-3.10 What mechanisms exist or are under discussion to facilitate information sharing 1) between and among financial institutions and businesses subject to anti-money laundering controls, and/or 2) between government authorities and financial institutions and businesses subject to anti-money laundering controls (public-private information exchange) to assist with identifying and reporting suspicious activity?
+3.12 What mechanisms exist or are under discussion to facilitate information sharing 1) between and among financial institutions and businesses subject to anti-money laundering controls, and/or 2) between government authorities and financial institutions and businesses subject to anti-money laundering controls (public-private information exchange) to assist with identifying and reporting suspicious activity?

 There exists no mechanism for information sharing between and among financial institutions and businesses subject to money laundering.
-Section 25 of the Act requires that officers of the Federal Government, provincial governments, local authorities and reporting entities provide every assistance to the investigating or prosecuting agency and to the FMU, including but not limited to the production of records, documents and information required for the purposes of money laundering, predicate offences and financing of terrorism proceedings and investigations under the Act.
+Section 25 of the Act requires that officers of the Federal Government, Provincial Governments, local authorities and reporting entities provide every assistance to the investigating or prosecuting agency and to the FMU, including but not limited to the production of records, documents and information required for the purposes of money laundering, predicate offences and financing of terrorism proceedings and investigations under the Act.

-3.11 Is adequate, current, and accurate information about the beneficial ownership and control of legal entities maintained and available to government authorities?
+3.13 Is adequate, current, and accurate information about the beneficial ownership and control of legal entities maintained and available to government authorities?
 Who is responsible for maintaining the information?
 Is the information available to assist financial institutions with their anti-money laundering customer due diligence responsibilities as well as to government authorities?

 Section 123A of the Companies Act, 2017 requires companies to maintain information on their ultimate beneficial owners and to submit the same to the Registrar of Companies (SECP) in accordance with the procedure/Form 45 prescribed under Rule 19A of the Companies (General Provisions and Forms) Regulations, 2018.
-Financial institutions and government authorities can obtain an attested copy of a Form 45 submitted by a company from the SECP.
+Financial institutions and government authorities can obtain an attested copy of a Form 45 submitted by a company from the Registrar of Companies.

-3.12 Is it a requirement that accurate information about originators and beneficiaries be included in payment orders for a funds transfer?
+3.14 Is it a requirement that accurate information about originators and beneficiaries be included in payment orders for a funds transfer?
 Should such information also be included in payment instructions to other financial institutions?
+Describe any other payment transparency requirements for funds transfers, including any differences depending on role and domestic versus cross-border transactions.

-Regulations issued by the SBP requires that the ordering institution, beneficiary institution and intermediary institution must include information on the originator/beneficiary in the message or payment instruction, which shall accompany or remain with the wire transfer throughout the payment chain.
+Regulations issued by the SBP require that the ordering institution, beneficiary institution and intermediary institution must include information on the originator/beneficiary in the message or payment instruction, which shall accompany or remain with the wire transfer throughout the payment chain.

-3.13 Is ownership of legal entities in the form of bearer shares permitted?
+3.15 Is ownership of legal entities in the form of bearer shares permitted?

-There is no concept of bearer shares under the Companies Act, 2017
+There is no concept of bearer shares under the Companies Act, 2017.

-3.14 Are there specific anti-money laundering requirements applied to non-financial institution businesses, e.g., currency reporting?
+3.16 Are there specific anti-money laundering requirements applied to non-financial institution businesses, e.g., currency reporting?